Machine Learning Terms and Methods

 Self-Supervised Learning

-Self-supervised training is a semi-supervised learning approach.
+Self-supervised training is a semi-supervised learningarrow-up-right approach.

 Semi-Supervised Learning